sadranafe/JS-projects/full Page/README.md

-# Full page
+# Responsive Full page
-full page with HTML , CSS and JS.
+responsive full page with HTML , CSS and JS.

 [see Demo](https://shimmering-banoffee-71c08a.netlify.app/)